skurmedel/brus/README.md

 brus is Swedish for "noise".

+## Using brus
+Either use the make file to compile a static library, or compile the source as part of your project.

 ## Technical details
 The library targets C99.
 The rationale for this is that C99 is decently supported by all the popular compilers (for MSVC 2013 and onwards.)